chrisscott/tailscale-exit-render/README.md

    plan that runs them.
 3. This repo pushed to GitHub or GitLab so Render can build it.

-## 1. Tailnet policy
+## 1. (Optional) Tailnet policy

-Add the following to your tailnet policy file (Admin console → Access controls).
+Optionally, ddd the following to your tailnet policy file (Admin console → Access controls).
 It creates a tag for the node, auto-approves it as an exit node so you never have to click "approve" in the console, and lets members use it.
+Otherwise, you will need to approve this in the machine's settings under "Edit route settings..."

 ```jsonc
 {